Second Test, 2007–08 Border–Gavaskar Trophy: Reaction in Australia

+The Australian team were defended by Cricket Australia, former retired players and sections of the media, but were lambasted by much of the media as well as Australian athletes representing the country in other sports.

 Cricket Australia chief executive James Sutherland defended the Australian players' behaviour, claiming that there had been a "marked improvement" in their on-field attitude and behaviour in recent years.
 Paul Marsh, the chief of the Australian Cricketers Association, which represents the country's first-class cricketers, believed the issues to be an instance of "tall poppy syndrome", claiming that the only reason Australia was being targeted by the media and opposition teams was that they had been dominating world cricket for too long.
 Later, in a Sydney Morning Herald article, Marsh pointed out that Australia was one of the four nominees to the ICC Spirit of Cricket awards, which occurred in September 2007.
 Marsh also pointed out that the Hogg incident was the first ICC Code of Conduct violation by the Australian team in 13 months.
 None of these comments, however approach directly the subject of Aussie sledging.

 Steve Waugh writing for The Daily Telegraph in his article titled "Epic encounter's sour aftertaste" said:

 He further said that the affair "now has the potential to affect relations between the countries".
 Waugh further offered to act as a mediator between the two sides.

 The English journalist and former captain of Somerset County Cricket Club, Peter Roebuck, a columnist for The Sydney Morning Herald and The Age, branded Ponting as "arrogant" and insisted that he be stripped of the captaincy.

 There was support for Ponting among some quarters of the media with The Australian's Malcolm Conn suggesting that he was being unfairly targeted.

 Former player and now coach and commentator Geoff Lawson was scathing in his description of the team.
 Speaking to the Herald Sun, he said: